tihyyti/ot-harjoitustyo/README.md

 **5. User Interface (Tkinter)**

+Done and tested:
-**Login Screen:** For user registration and authentication.
+**Login Window:** For user registration and authentication.
-**Dashboard:** Displaying total calories consumed, nutrient stats, and progress towards weight loss goals.
+**Welcome Button-menu:** Dashboard Selection Buttons-menu.
-**Food Logging Interface:** Functions to add consumed food items and view their nutrient details.
+**Food Logging Dashboard:** Functions to add consumed food items and view their nutrient details.
-**Activity Logging Interface:** Functions to add activity-items and view their energy-consumption details.
+**Activity Logging Dashboard:** Functions to add activity-items and view their energy-consumption details.
+**View All Food Logs :** Functions to list and edit consumed food items and view their calories.
+**View All Activity Logs:**  Functions to list and edit activities logged and view their calories burned.

+Pending:
 **Statistics Screen:** Charts for weekly and monthly views of food-intake, activity and weight progress.
-**Admin Dashboard:** For managing user accounts, dietary programs, and generating reports.
+**Admin Dashboard:** For managing user accounts, dietary constraints, and generating reports.

 **6. Constraints**